CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 The scalability of post-Hartree Fock (HF) methods, such as CISD and FCI, is the main bottleneck to simulate larger molecules with high accuracy.
 A non-variational method that can improve the accuracy without increasing substantially the computational cost is Coupled Clusters Single Doubles (CCSD), which is a truncated version of Coupled Cluster (CC) theory.
 In the CC theory, the improvement of the wave function is through the application of the exponential of cluster operators  to the HF wave function, ![CC_angle](https://latex.codecogs.com/gif.latex?%7C%20CC%20%5Crangle%20%3D%20e%5E%7BT%7D%7C%20HF%20%5Crangle) .
-It has been claimed that the exponetial  makes the CC methodology a good fit for quantum computing (ref?).

 <!---
 Coupled cluster (CC) theory provides a compelling framework of approximate infinite-order perturbation theory, in the form of an exponential of cluster operators describing the true quantum many-body effects of the electronic wave function at a computational cost that, despite being significantly more expensive than DFT, scales polynomially with system size.
 -->

-Bellow we present the pontential energy surfaces (PESs) for the dissociation of H<sub>2</sub>, LiH, H<sub>2</sub>O and H<sub>4</sub> molecules using different methods.
+In the figures Bellow we present the pontential energy surfaces (PESs) for the dissociation of H<sub>2</sub>, LiH, H<sub>2</sub>O and H<sub>4</sub> molecules using different methods.
+We left out CISD in the cases it didn't converge.
+We observe that CISD improves the PES over HF in all the cases under study.
 |  |  |
 | :---------: | :---------: |
 | ![Unsolved Graph](./resources/plots_task1/h2_dissociation.png)  | ![Unsolved Graph](./resources/plots_task1/h2o_dissociation.png) |